bitsbeats/drone-docker-matrix/README.md

 **NOTE**: For values in `multiply`, `append`, and `namespace` one may choose to use environment variables.
 Substition is handled by [drone/envsubst](https://github.com/drone/envsubst)

+The `multiply` can have an empty string as field.
+This wont be added to the images tag.
+Useful for default options.
+You can use Bash Syntax to use a default value instead: `echo ${MESSAGE}:-default`.

 ```yaml
 # docker-matrix.yml